 PERS members hired after July 1, 2011, have a normal retirement age of 65.
 PERS DC members hired after July 1, 2011, who became disabled were previously only eligible for a disability benefit until age 65.
 Effective July 1, 2017, these individuals will be eligible for a disability benefit until they reach 70, thus ensuring the same 5-year time period available to PERS DC disabled members hired prior to July 1, 2011, who have a normal retirement age of 60 and are eligible for a disability benefit until age 65.

-NOTES TO REQUIRED SUPPLEMENTAL INFORMATION - MONTANA PUBLIC EMPLOYEES RETIREMENT SYSTEM - CONTINUED For the year ended June 30, 2019
+NOTES TO REQUIRED SUPPLEMENTAL INFORMATION - MONTANA PUBLIC EMPLOYEES RETIREMENT SYSTEM - CONTINUED

 Changes in Actuarial Assumptions and Methods

 Method and assumptions used in calculation of actuarially determined contributions

 The following actuarial assumptions were adopted from the June 2016 Experience Study: